peterhcharlton/RRest/RRest_v2.0/Data_Import_Scripts/RRest-syn/README.md

 ### Overview

-The _RRest_ Synthetic Dataset consists of simulated electrocardiogram (ECG) and photoplethysmogram (PPG) signals which have been modulated by one of the three respiratory modulations:
+The _RRest-sim_ dataset consists of simulated electrocardiogram (ECG) and photoplethysmogram (PPG) signals which have been modulated by one of the three respiratory modulations:

 * Baseline Wander (BW),
 * Amplitude Modulation (AM), or